1980 Formula One season: Round 2: Brazil

 The other half of the South American January tour took place in Brazil.
 This meeting was also met with pre-race difficulties.
-The safety conditions of the very difficult, demanding and confined 5-mile Interlagos circuit located in the steel-making metropolis of São Paulo had been heavily protested by the drivers for some time, led by South African Ferrari driver Jody Scheckter.
-The original arrangement was that this Grand Prix was originally supposed to be held at the Jacarepaguá circuit in Rio de Janeiro, and then the drivers would return to Interlagos for 1981 after it would go through a complete resurfacing; but the Jacarepaguá circuit had problems with the tarmac sinking into the ground, so the only option was to return to São Paulo.
-The drivers protested that the Interlagos track's surface (already notorious for being very rough) was so bad that it was actually dangerous to race on.
-Also, the barriers and catch-fence arrangements were not adequate enough to protect the cars from the embankments and very rough and uneven-surface of the limited run-off areas there, even though the track was very wide in most places.
-But the race went ahead anyway, and the Renault of Frenchman Jean-Pierre Jabouille took pole and led for 25 of 40 laps.
-The Renaults proved to be dominant at Interlagos, which was 2,840 ft (850 m) above sea level, giving the turbocharged Renault engines a considerable horsepower advantage.
-But he retired with turbo failure and his teammate Rene Arnoux took the lead and won, followed by Italian new-boy Elio de Angelis in a Lotus and Jones in his Williams.
+The safety conditions of the 5-mile Interlagos circuit located in São Paulo had been heavily protested by the drivers for some time, led by South African Ferrari driver Jody Scheckter.
+The original arrangement was that this Grand Prix was supposed to be held at the Jacarepaguá circuit in Rio de Janeiro, and then the drivers would return to Interlagos for 1981 after it would go through a complete resurfacing; but the Jacarepaguá circuit had problems with the tarmac sinking into the ground, so the only option was to return to São Paulo.
+The drivers protested that the Interlagos track's surface was so bad that it was dangerous to race on.
+The barriers and catch-fence arrangements were not deemed adequate enough to protect the cars from the embankments and uneven surface of the limited run-off areas there, even though the track was wide in most places.
+The race went ahead anyway, and the Renault of Frenchman Jean-Pierre Jabouille took pole and led for 25 of 40 laps.
+The Renault cars proved to be dominant at Interlagos, which was 2,840 ft (850 m) above sea level, giving the turbocharged Renault engines a horsepower advantage.
+Jabouille retired with turbo failure and his teammate René Arnoux took the lead and won, followed by Italian driver Elio de Angelis in a Lotus and Jones in his Williams.